shamansim/simon/_posts/2019-05-19-organisation-tools-GTD-with-todoist-and-evernote.md

 Once a task arrives into your Inbox, the critical point is to characterize the task:

+- Rephrase it in a way that makes the task easy to start.
+I like to start with a precise verb (not just do, more like search, write, read, rearrange, etc.)
 - Which project?
 (NEXT or PROJECTS or the three others)
 - Which labels? (mostly among @ts @tl @eh @el)
 - Which deadline? (you can specify also a time)